 Each year OAGCT provides a number of awards and scholarships.
 The awards and scholarships are listed below with links to the application.
 All scholarship applications with the exception of the Go Foundation and the Beverly Riggs Scholarship must be postmarked or emailed no later than midnight April 21, 2017.

 - The Beverly Riggs Camp Scholarship pays up to $500 toward summer camp attendance for Oklahoma students who are identified as gifted.
 The camp must be in the gifted areas of academic, artistic enrichment, leadership, and/or acceleration.
-The deadline to submit an application for the Beverly Riggs Camp Scholarship is April 21, 2017.
+Thank you for your application submissions for the Beverly Riggs Camp Scholarship.

 - The OAGCT Cheryl Kennedy Award is a $500 grant awarded to educators for financing a research project, or training in gifted and talented education, such as Confratute or NAGC.